altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd_zephyr/ug-zgsrd-agx5e-premium.md

 <h4>Sources</h4>

-Quartus Prime Pro 24.3 and the following software component versions are used to build the GSRD:
+Quartus<sup>&reg;</sup> Prime Pro Edition Version 24.3 and the following software component versions are used to build the GSRD:

 | Component | Location | Branch | Commit ID/Tag |
 | :-- | :-- | :-- | :-- |